After-dev/AoC20-Python/day-06/README.md

 For each group, count the number of questions to which anyone answered "yes". **What is the sum of those counts?**

-### Solution
-To solve this problem, we count distinct answered questions for each group and sum them.

 Result for my input data is: `6903`